 With each test, North Korea’s nuclear explosions have grown in power.
 The first explosion in 2006 was a plutonium-fueled atomic bomb with a yield equivalent to two kilotons of TNT, an energy unit used to measure the power of an explosive blast.
 The 2009 test had a yield of eight kilotons; the 2013 and January 2016 tests both had yields of approximately seventeen kilotons; and the September 2016 test had a yield of thirty-five kilotons, according to data from the Nuclear Threat Initiative, a Washington, D.C.-based nonpartisan think tank.
 (For comparison, the U.S. bomb dropped on Hiroshima in 1945, the first atom bomb, had an estimated yield of sixteen kilotons.)

 As the power of the North’s nuclear tests intensified, so too did the pace of both the country’s nuclear and missile tests.
 Under Kim Jong-un, who assumed leadership of North Korea in late 2011, the nuclear program markedly accelerated.
-Kim has directed four nuclear tests and more than ninety missile tests, far exceeding the number of trials conducted under his father and grandfather.
+Kim has directed four nuclear tests and more than one hundred missile tests, far exceeding the number of trials conducted under his father and grandfather.

 The test carried out on September 3, 2017, was significantly larger, experts say, and could indicate that the country has developed much more powerful bomb-making technology.
 Estimates from seismic activity led observers to conclude that the explosion likely exceeded two hundred kilotons.
 An explosion of such a size gives credence to the North’s claims of having developed a hydrogen bomb.
 In April 2018, Chinese scientists reported that the strength of the blast had damaged part of North Korea’s Punggye-ri underground nuclear test site.
 The following month, North Korea announced that it would close down the Punggye-ri testing site because it had reached its nuclear goals.
-Foreign journalists were invited to observe the demolition of tunnels at the testing site, a move seen as a confidence-building measure amid diplomatic efforts between North Korea and the United States.

 There remain significant unknowns surrounding the accuracy of North Korea’s ballistic missiles.
 Expert observers have said that these missiles are usually inaccurate because of their reliance on early guidance systems acquired from the Soviet Union.
 However, some defectors and experts say North Korea has begun using GPS guidance, similar to that of China’s navigation system, raising questions about the provenance of the system and whether North Korea’s arsenal of missiles is more accurate and reliable than previously believed.